Lampung: Tourism

 Although tourism is not Lampung Province's main source of income, the administration has attempted to boost tourism from beaches, such as Flamboyant Tanjung Setia.
 There is also Pahawang Island and Sari Ringgung Beach.
 In 2010, 400,000 tourists visited Lampung Province, including ten thousand foreign tourists mainly from Australia and New Zealand.

 Lampung also has a national park, the Way Kambas National Park; it is an elephant sanctuary in the district of Labuhan Ratu, East Lampung.
 The number of Sumatran elephants (Elephas maximus sumatranus) living in the region has decreased.
 Way Kambas National Park was established in 1985.

 The 15,000-capacity Pahoman Stadium is the main stadium in Lampung.
 The association football stadium opened in 1977.

 Demographics

-Lampung's three major ethnic groups are the Lampungese, Javanese and Sundanese.
+Lampung's three major ethnic groups are the Lampungese, Javanese, and Sundanese.
 The Lampungese are the native ethnic group of the province.
-Languages used in the province include Indonesian (official), Javanese, Sundanese, Minangkabau and Lampung.
-According to the Indonesian census from 2010, the province of Lampung is 64.17% Javanese, 13.56% Lampungese, 9.67% Sundanese, 5.64% Malay, 0.53% Chinese and 6.43 Others.
+Languages used in the province include Indonesian (official), Lampung, Javanese, Sundanese, Komering, Minangkabau, and Balinese.
+According to the Indonesian census from 2010, the province of Lampung is 64.17% Javanese, 13.56% Lampungese, 11.88% Sundanese, 5.64% Malay, 1.38% Balinese, and 3.37% others.